copyrat90/sym_merged/README.md

 ## Dependencies

-This program uses [Butano](https://github.com/GValiente/butano), which is licensed under zlib license.
+This program uses [Butano](https://github.com/GValiente/butano), which is licensed under the zlib license.

 ## Build